CyrilAUCLAIR-fr/pymodaq_plugins_daqmx/README.rst

 ++++++++++++++

 This viewer aims at being very general and allows measurement with as much different NI modules as possible.
-At this point (10/2025), it supports Analog measurement of currents, voltages and temperatures from thermocouples and RTD.
+At this point (10/2025), it supports Analog measurement of currents, resistance, voltages and temperatures from thermocouples and RTD.

 Tests have been running with the following devices:
     * Chassis NI cDAQ-9174 & NI USB-9162